aditya-shah73/macro-econ-dashboard/README.md

 # Macroeconomic Researcher Time Series Dashboard

-# Steps for unning the application
+# Steps for running the application

 In the project directory, you can run: